What does it mean to be a credit union member?

-We’ve all been spending a little extra time at home these days.
-Which probably means you’ve also been spending a little extra time using streaming services, too.
-And while $7.99 here, $9.99 there, and a free trial month thrown in might not seem like that big of a deal, all those subscription services can add up—fast.
+As you may be well aware, there are so many subscription services to choose from.
+And while $7.99 here, $9.99 there, and a free trial month thrown in might not seem like that big of a deal, all of those subscription services can add up—fast.

 And that’s just for TV shows and movies.
 That’s not counting music subscription services, online access to news sources, meal deliveries, a curated selection of athleisure, or whatever other monthly subscriptions you have on the go.

-We’ve got some advice on the best way to make sure you’ve balancing being entertained without letting your budget suffer.
+We’ve got some advice on the best way to make sure you’re balancing being entertained without letting your budget suffer.

 Take Netflix, for example.
 The basic version is only $9.99/month ($13.99 for the standard or $16.99 for premium).
 Ten bucks a month might not seem like a whole lot, but if you have multiple streaming services, ten bucks across multiple platforms can really add up.
 Suddenly ten bucks times three is a slightly higher number.